Current head to head record between Federer vs Nadal (10-22).

 Nadal, who is only a year older than Djokovic and Murray, in many ways feels more a part of the Federer era that includes players like Andy Roddick, Lleyton Hewitt and David Nalbandian.
 Nadal beat Federer in their very first match at Miami in 2004 and it was that match that sparked the whole phenomenon.
 Federer finally appeared to have a worthy contender to his “world’s best” title and that ongoing narrative sustained the sport even after Nadal passed Federer in terms of total overall wins between them.

-Nadal, when he was No. 1, faced a similar moment with Djokovic especially last year during the Serbian’s stellar season.
+Nadal, when he was No. 1, faced a similar moment with Novak Djokovic especially last year during the Serbian’s stellar season.
 Now Nadal was the hunted with Djokovic seen as the challenger finally realizing his true potential.
 Now Federer and Nadal’s encounters though still important, didn’t feel like defining moments for the entire tour.
-And with the Brit Murray reaching several Major finals on his own, culminating with him winning the U.S. Open this week, the case can now finally be made that any of the top four can win a Major moving forward.
+And with Andy Murray reaching several Major finals on his own, culminating with him winning the U.S. Open this week, the case can now finally be made that any of the top four can win a Major moving forward.

 “Fedal” is now not the “A plot” or the only plot anymore.
 It’s just one of several storylines that tennis watchers must keep up with.